 Supervisory provisions require intermediaries to adopt specific corporate policies to ensure that outsourced functions are performed properly, the internal control system works smoothly and external providers' operations are regularly monitored.
 Applicants outsourcing any corporate functions are required to include the following information, in accordance with the EBA/GL/2019/02 Guidelines:

-• the names of external providers, together with a board of directors assessment - for core operations only - of their suitability, both in qualitative and quantitative terms, also considering any other outsourcing contracts they may have with other intermediaries;
+- the names of external providers, together with an assessment by the board of directors - for core operations only - of their suitability, both in qualitative and quantitative terms, also considering any other outsourcing contracts they may have with other intermediaries;

-• a description of the measures taken, including organizational measures, to ensure ongoing monitoring of outsourced operations.
+- a description of the measures taken, including organizational measures, to ensure the ongoing monitoring of outsourced operations.
 The document should also specify the internal resources designated as outsourcing managers, whose professional profiles should be in line with this position.

 Intermediaries outsourcing corporate functions are required to oversee the risks arising from outsourcing decisions, keep control of and remain responsible for outsourced operations, and retain the technical and management skills required to backsource them.
 It is understood that corporate boards and the heads of outsourced functions will remain responsible for the overall performance of those operations.

-How does the Bank of Italy assess the organization and its internal control system?
+How does Banca d'Italia assess the organization and its internal control system?

 A bank's organization and internal control system are assessed for efficiency and consistency with its size and operational complexity.